nonlocalmodels/NLMech/README.md

   * [VTK](https://www.vtk.org), and
   * [YAML-CPP](https://github.com/jbeder/yaml-cpp).

-Following dependencies are optional, but are recommend for large simualtions:
+Following dependencies are optional, but are recommend for large simulations:

   * [PCL](https://github.com/PointCloudLibrary/pcl).

-Since we use the latest stable [Fedora](https://getfedora.org/) workstation spin for our continiuos testing, we recommend these are the minimal required versions to build the latest stable version of the code.
+Since we use the latest stable [Fedora](https://getfedora.org/) workstation spin for our continuous testing, we recommend these are the minimal required versions to build the latest stable version of the code.
 For the master branch the same versions should work.
 We strongly recommend to use the same CMake version to build HPX and NLMech.